MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/numericvalidationbehavior.md

 title: "Xamarin Community Toolkit NumericValidationBehavior"
 author: sthewissen
 ms.author: joverslu
-description: "The NumericValidationBehavior allows the user to determine if a given text is a valid numeric value." ms.date: 12/07/2020
+description: "The NumericValidationBehavior allows the user to determine if text input is a valid numeric value." ms.date: 12/07/2020
 ---

 # Xamarin Community Toolkit NumericValidationBehavior

-The NumericValidationBehavior is a behavior that allows the user to determine if a given text is a valid numeric value.
-By adding this behavior to an `Entry` control it can be styled differently depending on whether a valid or an invalid numeric value is provided.
+The NumericValidationBehavior is a behavior that allows the user to determine if text input is a valid numeric value.
+For example, an `Entry` control can be styled differently depending on whether a valid or an invalid numeric input is provided.
 Additional properties handling validation are inherited from [ValidationBehavior](/xamarin-communitytoolkit/behaviors/validationbehavior).

 ## Syntax